Kripu77/Algorithms-with-JS/docs/theories.md

 3) Theta notation (0-notation) - Average case complexity.

-The 1st step in being more pracitical is to not worry about the Best case and the Average case complexity.
+The 1st step in being more pracitical is to not worry about the Best and the Average case complexity.
 As we deal with problems we identify that we primairly concerned with worst case scenarios of an Algorithms.

-#Big-O-Notation
+Big-O-Notation:

+Worst case complexity of an algorithm is represented  using Big-O-Notation.

+Big-O-notation describes the complexity of an Algorithm using algerabic terms.

+The Big-O-notation has two important characteritics:
+1) It is expressed in terms of the input we have.
+2) It focuses on the bigger picture without getting caught up in the minute details.

 Algoirthms are classified in four categories: